IRLL/research_project_template/README.md

 ## For others

-This template allows you code to be packaged from the start !
+This template allows your code to be packaged from the start !
 So anyone can directly pip install it using:

 ```bash